gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/ping-federate-integration.md

     2. Select **Next**.
 6. On the **Resource URIs** tab, select **Next**.
 7. On the **Access Control** tab, select **Next**.
-8. On the **Summary** tab, ensure your values match the screen shot below.
+8. On the **Summary** tab, ensure your values match the screen below.
 9. Scroll down and select **Save**.

 ![](/images/ping_federate_create_acc_tok_mgmt.png)